 We are a clinical-stage biotechnology company developing novel solutions for people suffering from ACI and substance addiction.
 Our lead product candidate, ANEB-001, is intended to reverse the negative effects of ACI within 1 hour of administration.
 The signs and symptoms of ACI range from profound sedation to anxiety and panic to psychosis with hallucinations.
 There is no approved medical treatment currently available to specifically alleviate the symptoms of ACI.
 If approved by the FDA, we believe ANEB-001 has the potential to be the first FDA approved treatment of its kind on the market for reversing the effects of THC, the principal psychoactive constituent of cannabis.
 Clinical trials completed to date have shown that ANEB-001 is rapidly absorbed, well tolerated and leads to weight loss, an effect that is consistent with central CB1 antagonism.
-We intend to launch a Phase 2 proof-of-concept trial for ANEB-001 in the fourth calendar quarter of 2021.
+The first patient has been dosed in a Phase 2 proof-of-concept clinical study investigating ANEB-001 as a potential treatment for acute cannabinoid intoxication.
+We continue to anticipate reporting initial topline results from Part A of this trial in the first half of 2022, as we closely monitor the impact of COVID-19

 ACI episodes have become a widespread health issue in the United States, particularly in the increasing number of states that have legalized cannabis for personal and recreational use.
 The ingestion of large quantities of THC is a major cause of ACI.
 Excessive ingestion of THC via edible products such as candies and brownies, and intoxication from synthetic cannabinoids (also known as "synthetics," "K2" or "spice"), are two leading causes of THC-related emergency room visits.
 Synthetic cannabinoids are analogous to fentanyl for opioids insofar as they are more potent at the cannabinoid receptor than their natural product congener THC.
 In recent years, hospital emergency rooms across the United States have seen a dramatic increase in patient visits with cannabis-related conditions.
-Before the legalization of cannabis, an estimated 450,000 patients visited hospital emergency rooms annually for cannabis-Associated Emergency Department Visits in the United States: 2006-2014," Journal of Addiction Medicine (May/June 2019), which provided a national estimate analyzing data from NEDS, the largest database of U.S. hospital-owned emergency department visits.
-Based on our own analysis of the most recent NEDS data, we believe that the number of cannabis-related hospitalizations and other health problems associated with ACIs such as depression, anxiety and mental disorders will continue to increase substantially as more states pass laws legalizing cannabis for medical and recreational use.
+Before the legalization of cannabis, an estimated 450,000 patients visited hospital emergency rooms annually for cannabis-related conditions.
+In 2014, this number more than doubled to an estimated 1.1 million patients, according to data published in "Trends and Related Factors of Cannabis-Associated Emergency Department Visits in the United States: 2006-2014," Journal of Addiction Medicine (May/June 2019), which provided a national estimate analyzing data from NEDS, the largest database of U.S. hospital-owned emergency department visits.
+Based on our own analysis of the most recent NEDS data, we believe that the number of hospitalizations grew to 1.74 million patients in 2018 and was growing at an approximately 15% compounded annual growth rate between 2012 and 2018.
+We believe the number of cannabis-related hospitalizations and other health problems associated with ACIs such as depression, anxiety and mental disorders will continue to increase substantially as more states pass laws legalizing cannabis for medical and recreational use.
 Given the consequences, there is an urgent need for a treatment to rapidly reverse the symptoms of ACI.

 In May 2020, we entered into the royalty-bearing License Agreement with Vernalis to exploit its license compounds and licensed products to combat symptoms of ACI and substance addiction.
-We are currently developing our lead product candidate, ANEB-001 to quickly, and effectively, combat symptoms of ACI.
+We are currently developing our lead product candidate, ANEB-001 to quickly and effectively combat symptoms of ACI.